Tenant fees act 2019

 Need to know more about the tenant fees act 2019?
 In the Autumn Statement of 2016, Chancellor of the Exchequer, Philip Hammond, spoke about banning letting agent fees.
 This would have an impact on tenants and landlords up and down the country.
 Letting agent fees can often be high, and renters are obliged to pay them before moving into their new rented home.
 The precise fees differ depending on which landlord and letting agent is used.
 Some of them simply charge for the collection of basic things, such as references.
 But others add fees for things such as administration costs and printing.

 It’s possible for some landlords to add so many charges that they turn a profit and make money on the costs that they are meant to be merely covering.
 It’s this practice that the government seems to want to stamp out at the moment.
-If this were to happen, it would penalise some landlords and have a positive impact on tenants, who would save a chunk of money.
+If this were to happen, it would penalize some landlords and have a positive impact on tenants, who would save a chunk of money.
 A ban on all up-front fees of this kind could put more of a financial burden on landlords and letting agents.

 Some tenants have reported experiencing fees in excess of £800, even though the monthly rental cost of the property is considerably less than that.
 Letting agents always find ways to justify these prices, but it’s understandable why reports like these worry government ministers because many of them sound undeniably unfair.
-Even things like moving in at the weekend can lead to even more fees being added onto the overall cost of moving in.
+Even things like moving in at the weekend can lead to even more fees being added to the overall cost of moving in.
 Tenants are advised to compare letting fees and find a letting agent that doesn’t charge excessive fees.
 If this is done, it’s possible to avoid the impact of those fees.

 There are more than a quarter of a million tenants who have signed a petition saying that the ban is a great idea and that they support it.
 However, some people, including Conservative MPs, have spoken out against the ban because they think it will lead to rising rents.
 The risk is that when letting agents can no longer charge these fees to tenants, the costs will instead be piled onto overall rental costs.
-This could happen if landlords are left wondering how they are going to pay for things like administration, dealing with contracts, referencing and guarantors.
+This could happen if landlords are left wondering how they are going to pay for things like administration, dealing with contracts, referencing, and guarantors.
 That might not be the intention of the law, but that could be what happens in the future.

 So, what is happening with this bad?
 Well, there has been some confusion because when the ban was announced in the Autumn, many people assumed that it would apply immediately.
-However, that’s not quite the case because that’s not how Parliament and law-making actually works.
+However, that’s not quite the case because that’s not how Parliament and law-making actually work.
 Instead, this was a proposal for a ban on these charges.
 The ban itself has not come into place yet, and won’t come into place until a consultation has taken place.
 These consultations can take time, so expecting immediate movement on this issue is not necessarily realistic.

 The consultation stage of this whole process involved talking to people who are going to be impacted by the change in the law.
 There was some talk of the letting fee ban being scrapped because a lot has gone quiet on this issue in recent months.
 Landlords are understandably appealing for the government to do exactly that and forget about the whole idea.
 But tenants on the other side of the debate are putting pressure on the government not to backtrack on the idea after publicly announcing it.